About Us

 Maritime Geometoc Concept

-Explore maritime battlefield environment in order to optimize the employment of sensors, weapons, targeting, logistics, equipment and personnel.
+Explore the maritime battlefield environment to optimize the use of sensors, weapons, targeting, logistics, equipment and personnel.

 Our Goals

-To enable close cooperation between NATO and International Organisations within the agreed frameworks, in the development of an international collaborative partnership approach to transform Maritime Operations GEOMETOC Support capabilities.
-To foster continuous self-development of the MARITIME GEOMETOC COE by conducting results oriented research, studies, experiments, analysis, education and training, as well as by applying lessons learned and best practices.
+Enable close cooperation between NATO and International organisations within the agreed frameworks to develop an international collaborative partnership approach to transform GEOMETOC support capabilities in maritime, operations, and foster the continuous self- development of the Maritime GEOMETOC CoE by conducting results- oriented research, studies, experiments, analyses, education and training, and by applying lessons learned and best practices.

 Sponsoring Nations